SNI-SLAM: Semantic Neural Implicit SLAM: Method

 where \(z(p)\) is the depth of point \(p\) on the plane in relation to the camera, \(T\) is truncation distance. \(D(m)\) is depth of the ray measured by the sensor. \(P_{m}^{tr}\) represents the set of points located within the truncation region on the ray \(m\).

 \textbf{Semantic Loss.} For the supervision of semantic information, we use cross-entropy loss.
-It is worth noting that in the process of rendering semantic, we detach the gradient to prevent the semantic loss from interfering with the optimization of geometry and appearance features: where \(p_l\) represents multi-class semantic probability at class \(l\) of the ground truth map.
+It is worth noting that in the process of rendering semantic, we detach the gradient to prevent the semantic loss from interfering with the optimization of geometry and appearance features: